dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 # Wait until these become Ready

-# You should then see the following
+# You should then see the following (might take a minute, be patient)
 % talosctl --talosconfig templates/dal-indigo-core-1/talosconfig dmesg --follow
 ```
 ...